 - Bar Soap (Dr. Bronner’s, Ivory, or other natural, unscented bar soap)

 Washing Soda and Borax should be available at your local grocery store on the laundry aisle.
-Natural bar soaps are in the healthy, beauty or organic sections or online.
+Natural bar soaps are in the health, beauty, or organic sections of the store, or online.
 You can also add a couple tablespoons of baking soda to help freshen clothes.

 Washing Soda, sometimes called sodium carbonate or soda ash, is made from common salt and limestone or found as natural deposits.

 Dr. Bronner’s soaps are fair trade and made with vegetable castille soap and pure organic oils.

 - Grate the bar soap or mix in food processor until finely ground.
 Use the soap of your choice.
 I personally use Dr. Bronner’s Pure Castille Bar Soap because of its exceptional quality, and because it is available in several different natural scents like lavender, tea tree, peppermint, almond and others.

 - In a large bowl, mix 2 parts washing soda, 2 parts Borax and 1 part grated soap.
 (Add a few teaspoons of baking soda if desired).

 - Store in closed container.
 I keep mine in quart or half gallon mason jars.
 If you are using a big enough container, you can skip step 2 and just put all ingredients in storage container or jar and shake.